Washing jeans safely and properly is easy if you follow the right guidelines.

 Your white jeans as well as your black jeans should be washed with other clothing of similar color.
 Wash your white jeans with other light clothing, wash your dark jeans with other dark clothing and wash your colored jeans with colored clothing.

-Follow our step-by-step guide to ensure that you are caring for your jeans properly.
+Follow our step-by-step guide to ensure learn how to wash your jeans.

 Before you attempt to wash your jeans you must first check the care label to see if there are any special care instructions.